Xergy/AzSharedImageGallerySampler/README.md

 1. Test deployment of a VM from the SIG with PowerShell.
 Update environment details and execute ```DeployVMFromSIG.ps1```

-   > **ProTip #56:** The RG names contain "sigt" - different from the Gallery RG.  "t" for "testing".
-RG names also include an instance number i.e. "02" or "03".
+   > **ProTip #56:** The VM deployment RG names contain "sigt" - different from the Gallery RG.  "t" is for VM deployment "testing".
+VM deployment RG names also include an instance number i.e. "02" or "03".
 If you are testing your own variation of these scripts and templates, change the instance number and deploy a whole new RG every deployment test.
 It's faster to deploy new, than delete and recreate.
-Once you are done testing, clean up all the old RGs at once.
+Once you are done testing, clean up all the old RGs at once with ```NukeFromOrbit.ps1```.

 1. Test deployment of a VM from the SIG with ARM Template.
 Update environment details in ```azuredeploy.parameters.json``` and ```DeployVMFromSIGWithTemplate.ps1``` then execute ```DeployVMFromSIGWithTemplate.ps1```